-King’s House Junior Department offers its pupils a unique, caring and stimulating environment in which all the boys are encouraged to reach their potential.
-It is housed in two Victorian buildings which have been sensitively extended and enhanced to provide a wonderful learning environment.
+King’s House Junior Department offers its pupils a unique, caring and stimulating environment, which encourages each child to seize every learning opportunity.
+It is housed in two beautiful Victorian buildings which have been sensitively extended and enhanced to provide a wonderful learning environment.

-Fundraising plays a big part in the department activities and over the last academic year a huge amount has been raised for different charities including King’s House Rwanda.
+Fundraising plays a big part in the Junior Department, and over the last academic year a huge amount has been raised for different charities including King’s House Rwanda.

-Homework diaries, Form Reps and the weekly newsletter all ensure that there is excellent communication between staff and parents.
-Regular meetings are arranged for formal discussions about boys’ progress but parents are welcome to meet with the Head of Department or form teachers should the need arise.
+Homework diaries and the weekly newsletter all ensure that there is excellent communication between staff and parents.
+Regular meetings are arranged for formal discussions about boys’ progress, but parents are welcome to meet with the Head of Department or Form Teachers should the need arise.